Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have roughly drawn the ER diagrams for documenting the Data Management Plan documentation

-Worked on documenting Data management plan and checked tables required for Telemedicine app
+Worked on documenting Data management plan and checked tables required for Telemedicine app. <hr>

+10/11/2024 -<br>
+I have reviewed the telemedicine protocals for development of application and contributed in documenting non-functional requirements.